 What is a heart attack?

-A heart attack is an immediately life-threatening condition that can rapidly lead to cardiac arrest and death.
-Immediate emergency heart attack treatment best minimizes the risk of these and other serious complications, such as heart failure and disability.
+Immediate heart attack treatment to restore blood flow to the heart and prevent cardiac arrest minimizes the risk of death and other serious heart attack complications, such as heart failure and disability.

 Seek immediate medical care (call 911) if you, or someone you are with, have heart attack symptoms, such as chest pain and difficulty breathing, which may be combined with dizziness, sweating, fainting and anxiety.